Skip to main content

 Project output:

 Bauer, A. & S.H.
-Ladewig (in prep.).
+Ladewig (under revision.
 Recurrent head gestures in signed and spoken language, to be submitted to Open Linguistics, Special Issue "Gestural elements in signed and spoken languages", ed. by Elisabeth Engberg-Pedersen & Sandra Debreslioska.

 Collaboration with Chiara Zulberti, Katja Liebal und Federica Amici (Compositional Structures in Chimpanzee Gestural Communication, University of Leipzig), within the DFG Collaborative Research Program 2392 "Visual Communication" (ViCom) and Jana Bressem (TU Chemnitz).